serverless/dashboard/docs/platforms/aws-lambda/nodejs/index.md

 # Trace

-Every AWS Lambda function invocation that is instrumented with our Extension generates a Trace.
-This Trace contains the following Spans, some of which are optional depending on whether or not you use a specific module.
+Every AWS Lambda function invocation instrumented with our Extension generates a Trace.
+This Trace contains the following Spans, some of which are optional depending on the modules you use within your code.
+We put extra effort into enriching this Trace with Tags useful for debugging across code, AWS Services and more.

 * [aws-lambda](#aws-lambda)
   * [initialization](#initialization)